Social status laws in Japan

 Local affiliation

-Local affiliation begins with what would today be called "nationality".
-However, "nationality" in Japan today -- equivalent in the past to "allegiance" to the sovereign figurehead of the Yamato court -- remains essentially, as in the past, an extention of affiliation with a region that is part of the sovereign dominion -- today the state rather than the court.
+Local affiliation begins with what today would be called "nationality".
+However, "nationality" in Japan today -- equivalent in the past to "allegiance" to the sovereign figurehead of the Yamato court -- remains essentially, as in the past, an extension of affiliation with a region that is part of the sovereign dominion -- today the state rather than the imperial court.

 Allegiance change was effected by settling an alien in a region of the sovereign's dominion.
 The alien became an allege of the sovereign upon enrollment in a household register in the locality where the alien settled.